 Carbon Goal

-Our clean energy plan is guided by sound science and focused on achieving environmental and economic gains—all while maintaining affordable, reliable service for our customers.
-Collaboration with customers, regulators and other stakeholders is key to our plan’s ultimate success.
+Our clean energy commitment is based on sound science and supports continued growth and economic development, while maintaining reliability and affordability for APS's customers.
+We can accomplish our vision by collaborating with customers, communities, employees, policymakers, shareholders, regulators and other stakeholders.
 We look forward to working alongside those who believe in this vision to move forward together to keep Arizona clean, beautiful and thriving.

 “We see incredible things ahead for Arizona and are excited to power our state’s future with electricity that will be 100% clean.” — Jeff Guldner, Chairman and CEO, Arizona Public Service